 Ah, a change in the battle: instead of replying, Terrence hisses like a Komodo dragon.

 This is not a good sound, and alas, I must intervene.
 “Knife,” I say, gently as possible – for I understand his irritancy.
 “She is afraid.”

 Terrance bares his teeth.

 In response, Mary looks to me for rescue.
-Her eyes gleam with unshed tears, though they threaten to tremble down her cheeks at any moment.
+Her eyes gleam with unshed tears, which threaten to tremble down her cheeks at any moment.
 Her pleading is palpable, a trembling and terrible weight poisoned with worry.
 “I have children,” she says, as though I have forgotten that paying for her daughter’s medical bills is her reason for being here.
 “I can’t leave them alone in this.
-I have to go home.”
+I have to at least see her.”

-He points at her, appealing to me for reason.
-“She goes, she puts all the humans in danger.”
+Terrance points at her, appealing to me for reason.
+“She comes back, she’ll come back carrying disease, and she puts all the humans in danger.”